 I interview the winning-est micro stakes player of all time, BlackRain79.
 We discuss microstakes strategy as well as his latest book, The Micro Stakes Playbook.

-In episode 161, I played some poker mindset segments from my short-form Anchor podcast.
+In episode 161, I played some poker mindset segments from my short-form podcast.
 Listen to that to get ready for MED #10 which starts next week.

 Interview with Nathan ‘BlackRain79’ Williams (2:50)

 It was great having Nathan on the podcast this week.
 I’ve been following his articles and videos for a very long time and have learned a ton from him.
 Here’s what we discussed: